Brands that sell their own products often find it challenging to produce and stock the right amount of inventory.

 Cycle counting involves counting a smaller percentage of your items to check how accurate your records are.

 The ABC technique mentioned earlier may come into play here.
 For example, you cycle count your A-level products very frequently while B-level and C-level products get a check twice a year.

 When transferring your products to distribution centers, make sure the unloading is done with extra care.

 There should be sufficient space for workers to unload all products, organize them, and label them correctly.
+You can use custom stickers and decals for the labels.
 You should also have a few skilled workers to rely on not to let products get lost or mislabeled.

 A technical problem may cause a popular item to be temporarily out of stock.
 Your shipping supplier may have an emergency and not be able to deliver your shipments.
 Many other emergencies can come up so it is important to have a backup plan.

 Getting your products from another manufacturer may not be an option if you are a DTC brand, but you can plan for emergencies in other ways.

 For example, you can have a backup shipping carrier in case your main shipping company is out of service.
 You should also check your insurance and have a plan for notifying important customers if something goes wrong.
 If you need a system that allows for full integration with any policy and claims solutions, you might need to consider utilizing Reinsurance Software.

 On top of that, one benefit is that you can provide your customers with a wider variety of shipping options at different prices, giving them the ability to choose the most convenient for them that fits their budget.
 It also gives you room to negotiate better shipping rates.
 All that improves your conversions rates.

 This applies not just to shipping to consumers, but also when using carriers to transport your goods to your warehouses.